smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 No gratitude returns.
 No reputation builds.
 The system cannot measure what happened because what happened produced no data.

-The caseworker goes home, pours a drink, watches something stupid on television.
+The caseworker goes home, pours a drink, watches something funny on television.
 Tomorrow she will process more files.
 Some she will reject, but the ones she saves will never know they were saved.

 ## III.
 The Core Practice